Winnebago Ekko Recalls

 Independent NRVIA Inspection (performed by a Certified Inspector)

-An NRVIA Certified Inspection will take 6 to 12 hours on site testing and checking.
-It will take another 2 to 3 hours to complete the comprehensive 50 plus page report which is viewable online as well as downloadable.
+An NRVIA Certified Inspection will take 6 to 12 hours of on-site testing and checking.
+It will take another 2 to 3 hours to complete the comprehensive, 50-plus-page report, which is available online and downloadable as a PDF.

 Dealership PDINRVIA Inspection